ansonl/topo-map-post-processing/README.md

 ### Slicer Post-processor Script or Command Line

-Download the [current code of MFM](https://github.com/ansonl/mfm/archive/refs/heads/master.zip) and extract the entire folder such as your user home directory.
+Download the [current code of MFM](https://github.com/ansonl/mfm/archive/refs/heads/master.zip) and extract the entire folder to a location such as your user home directory.

 Setup your slicer as described in [Slicer Setup > Set Post-processing Scripts](./slicer-setup.md).